IMERSS/inat-components/README.md

 - `yarn boot`
 - `yarn dev`

 In this repo, look at `apps/standalone/src/index.tsx`.
 This example does a "live" version of the script.
 For development purposes, it bypasses the need for separate data files and calls the iNat API directly.
 To do that, it defines a config file of the iNat taxons, places and features that it wants to display.
 See: `apps/standalone/src/inat.config.json`.
-That contains the details about what particular iNaturalist taxons you want.
+That contains the details about what particular iNaturalist taxons you want, as well as which features and their settings you want to display.

-That'll open up a browser in dev mode where you can play around with the code and see how it functions.
+That'll open up a browser in dev mode where you can play around with the code and see how it works.

+> Please note that due to an issue with [Rollup](https://github.com/rollup/plugins/issues/1466), shared code between the `inat-components` and `inat-components-utils` packages (found in the `/packages` folder) is actually stored in the root `shared/` folder.
+That is copied into 2 separate `src/__shared/` folders within each package during dev mode, so don't edit the code there!
+Always edit the code in the root shared/ folder or your changes will be lost.

 ### Standalone app